krishnakanth-G/Sustainable-Development-Goals/README.md

 10) The lines below will enable some widget & voila extensions, and because I've already enabled them, I've commented them out.
 	* !jupyter nbextension enable --py widgetsnbextension --sys-prefix
 	* !jupyter serverextension enable voila --sys-prefix

-Note : SDG_New is a python notebook which can also take pdf as input along with text file and all other things are same with both notebooks.
-SDG_New notebook i am not running in binder.